hellomlorg/Anomaly-Detection-using-Autoencoders/README.md

 I have written an article explaining this at hello ML available [here](https://helloml.org/anomaly-detection-using-autoencoders/).

 ## How do I use this?
 You can simply download the jupyter notebook and run it.
-Feel free to make changes and execute it to understand the concepts better.
+Feel free to make changes and execute them to understand the concepts better.

 ## Contributions
-You can make contribution to it by making a pull request to it.
+You can make a contribution to it by making a pull request to it.